 You must present proof that you have been fully vaccinated to enter Palau.

 Palau will accept the UK’s proof of COVID-19 vaccination record and proof of COVID-19 vaccination issued in the Crown Dependencies.
-Other acceptable proof of vaccination are:
+Your NHS appointment card from vaccination centres is not designed to be used as proof of vaccination and should not be used to demonstrate your vaccine status.

 - world Health Organization International Certificate of Vaccination and Prophylaxis;